amod26/DataEngineeringWithPython/S3 to Redshift/Readme.md

 ### Things to take care of:
 - Every 5 months, data doubles.
 So to sustain the ever increasing load of data, we need to create a schema that supports both scalability and efficiency in retrieving the data.
 - Since there is an empty value inside the customer table, we'll create a primary key for the table.
+Using IDENTITY(seed, step) in Redshift, we'll get sequential id key.

 ## Objective: